 How to Apply for a Google Ads Grant for Your Nonprofit

 Just as for-profit organizations are reaping the benefits of digital transformation efforts, so are nonprofits.
-Consider how membership management software makes everything from member communication, event planning and payment collection a breeze.
+Consider how membership management software for nonprofits makes everything from member communication, event planning and payment collection a breeze.
 Or content creation and image editing tools like Canva that make it easier to create branding materials and content.
 Thanks to the advent of digital tools, there are more efficient and less stressful ways to run a nonprofit.

 Even when it comes to fundraising and marketing, nonprofits are seeing more and more digital options that don’t just reduce cost, but can also target the right people at the right time.
 Here, we take a look at one particular resource: Google’s ad grants for nonprofits.
 This program offers free online advertising for nonprofits, connecting eligible organizations with donors and volunteers who search for groups and causes similar to theirs.